rust-lang/book/nostarch/introduction.md

 ## Resources and How to Contribute to This Book

 This book is open source.
-If you find an error, please don't hesitate to file an issue or send a pull request on GitHub at *https://github.com/rust-lang/book/*.
+If you find an error, please don’t hesitate to file an issue or send a pull request on GitHub at *https://github.com/rust-lang/book/*.
 Please see *CONTRIBUTING.md* at *https://github.com/rust-lang/book/blob/main/CONTRIBUTING.md* for more details.

 The source code for the examples in this book, errata, and other information are available at *https://www.nostarch.com/Rust2021/*.